California grizzly bear: Extinction

 The Monterey County Herald noted on July 4, 1874:

 Last Monday, Captain A. Smith, who resides about ten miles from town, in the Carmel Valley, succeeded in poisoning a large grizzly bear.
 Bruin had been annoying the neighborhood by destroying cattle, etc., for several years past, and all efforts to exterminate him seem futile.
 In some manner, however, he was induced partake of that "cold pizen" the captain had prepared for his special benefit.
 He is not likely to repeat his experiment.

 In the early to mid 19th century, livestock from the ranchos of California provided an abundant food source for the bears, allowing the grizzly population to expand rapidly.
 However, the cattle population was greatly diminished following extreme drought and flooding in the 1860s and 1870s, leading to a reduction in the number of grizzlies.
 This coincided with an increased interest in bear hunting, both for sport and commercial purposes.
 Grizzly bear meat became a mainstay on restaurant menus in the San Gabriel area; according to Mike Davis, “The paws from adult bears and the flesh from young cubs were deemed particular delicacies.”

 European settlers paid bounties on the bears who regularly preyed on livestock until the early 20th century.
 Absolom (Rocky) Beasley hunted grizzly bears throughout the Santa Lucia Mountains and claimed to have killed 139 bears in his lifetime.
 Noted California mountain man Seth Kinman claimed to have shot over 800 grizzly bears in a 20-year period in the areas surrounding present day Humboldt County.
 One prospector in Southern California, William F. Holcomb (nicknamed "Grizzly Bill" Holcomb), was particularly well known for hunting grizzly bears in what is now San Bernardino County.

 During September 1897, in the mountains between Inwood and Mt.
 Lassen, Shasta County, 21-year-old Elias Weigart and his dog encountered a huge California grizzly whose front track measured 11 in and the rear, 19 in.
-The bear died after Weigart emptied his Winchester 38-55 into the beast at close range.
+The bear died after Weigart emptied his Winchester 38-55 into the animal at close range.

-In 1920, the Shuteye Peak area of Madera County was home to one of the last California grizzlies, nicknamed 'Two Toes,' who lost part of his front foot in a trap and evaded hunters for years.
+In 1920, the Shuteye Peak area of Madera County was home to one of the last California grizzlies, nicknamed 'Two Toes', who lost part of his front foot in a trap and evaded hunters for years.

 The last hunted California grizzly bear was shot in Tulare County, California, in August 1922, although no body, skeleton or pelt was ever produced.
 Less than 75 years after the discovery of gold in 1848, almost every grizzly bear in California had been tracked down and killed.
 In 1924, what was thought to be a grizzly was spotted in Sequoia National Park for the last time and thereafter, grizzlies were never seen again in California.